 Please tell me I’m not the only mom who hears the phrase “you’ve got your hands full” nearly every time I step out in public!
-I have really great kids, but I have five of them, and so it is guaranteed that there are five different little kid interests happening in those five little heads.
-Just today at the grocery store with my 5 kids in tow, I heard that phrase, or variations of it 5 times.
-This is typical, and NOT helpful!
+I have really great kids, but with so many of them, it is guaranteed that there will be LOTS going on!

-So, I’ve heard some people say “full hands, full heart”, and things like that, but that’s just not my style.
-I end up saying something ridiculous, or just walking away from the situation thinking “we must look like as much of a circus as this feels!”
-(I have even had someone in the checkout line once admit that they followed me around the store because it was just so entertaining to watch us.)
+I’ve heard some people say “full hands, full heart”, and things like that, but that’s just not my style.
+When people comment on how we appear, I end up saying something ridiculous, or just walking away from the situation thinking “we must look like as much of a circus as this feels!”
+I have even had someone in the checkout line once admit that they followed me around the store because it was just so entertaining to watch us.

-As I passed two other moms in the grocery store also struggling to various degrees with their four children each, I realized we need to change the mindset.
+As I pass other moms in the grocery store also struggling to various degrees with their children, I realize we need to change the mindset.
 We need to be supportive of those who very obviously need it!

 As we support the mothers around us, we support those who are raising the future.
 I feel good about myself and the job I am doing raising my children when I hear compliments, rather than phrases that may suggest that people would rather not be in the same space as me.